All God's Children Need Traveling Shoes: Motherhood

 A major theme in Traveling Shoes, one that many critics overlook, is Angelou's love for her son.
-The theme of motherhood is one of Angelou's most consistent themes throughout her series of autobiographies, although it does not overwhelm this book as it does in Gather Together in My Name and Singin' and Swingin' and Gettin' Merry Like Christmas.
+The theme of motherhood and kinship concerns is one of Angelou's most consistent themes throughout her series of autobiographies, although it does not overwhelm this book as it does in Gather Together in My Name and Singin' and Swingin' and Gettin' Merry Like Christmas.
 Motherhood is present in many of the book's subthemes—her relationship with her houseboy Kojo, her delight in being called "Auntie" by many African children, and her feelings toward "Mother Africa".
 Traveling Shoes begins with Guy's accident, his long recovery, and his mother's reaction to it, thus universalizing the fear of every parent—the death of a child.
 The main character is a mother of a grown son, so liberation from the daily responsibilities of motherhood is emphasized, but it is complicated by the recognition that part of motherhood is letting go, something Angelou struggles with.
 Confrontations between Angelou and Guy are minimal, consisting of their conflict over his choice of dating a much-older woman and of his demands for autonomy after she returns from the Genet tour.
-Angelou seems to vacillate between wanting to supervise him and wanting to let go throughout this book.
+Angelou seems to vacillate between wanting to supervise him and wanting to let go throughout the book.
 In this way, as Lupton says, the motherhood theme, like the identity theme, is "dual in nature".

-Like many of her previous books, Angelou is conflicted about her feelings towards Guy, and is skilled at expressing it in this book.
+Like many of her previous books, Angelou is conflicted about her feelings towards Guy, and is skilled at expressing it in Traveling Shoes.
 One way she expresses her conflict is through her reluctant relationship with Kojo.
 She compares her feelings for Kojo with the pain of childbirth, and he serves as substitute for Guy.
 At the end of the book Angelou leaves Guy in Africa to continue his education, suggesting, as Lupton puts it, the "apparent end of the mother/son plot".
 Lupton also reports that some reviewers have criticized Angelou for "the willful cutting of the maternal ties that she established throughout the series", but Angelou implies in Traveling Shoes that motherhood is never over.